Bonnets Rouges: Activity

 Hundreds of red-cap-wearing demonstrators protested against the highway tax gantry at Pont-de-Buis on 28 October 2013, and during the course of the protest a demonstrator had his hand blown off when he picked up a grenade thrown by law enforcement.

-Soon after, the French government announced that it would be temporarily suspending the new tax until 2015 at the earliest.
+Soon after the French government announced that it would be temporarily suspending the new tax until 2015 at the earliest.

 This did not satisfy the demonstrators, who went on to destroy more than two dozen tax gantries and many smaller radar-camera-like outposts, by the first week of November.
 These would typically be destroyed by fire, often by filling tires stacked at their bases with flammable material and lighting them.
 Sometimes, less-destructive means were used, such as wrapping the radar cameras in plastic and topping them with bonnets rouges of their own.

-By late November, 46 tax radars and gantries had been destroyed and other anti-tax groups were beginning their own direct action, including farmers and equestrians who disrupted traffic in Paris with their tractors and horses.
+By late November 46 tax radars and gantries had been destroyed and other anti-tax groups were beginning their own direct action, including farmers and equestrians, who disrupted traffic in Paris with their tractors and horses.

-At the end of November, the movement massed in Carhaix and simultaneously used shipping trucks to blockade highways throughout France.
+At the end of November the movement massed in Carhaix and simultaneously used shipping trucks to blockade highways throughout France.
 At one point the demonstrators held an auction at which they sold off bits and pieces of previously destroyed road tax gantries as souvenirs.

 In an amusing moment, a hundred employees of Ecomouv, the quasi-private company responsible for collecting the new tax, held a holiday party in Metz.
-Posing for a group photo in front of the company offices in their Santa Claus hats, police mistook them for a demonstration of the bonnets rouges, and they quickly intervened.
+Posing for a group photo in front of the company offices in their Santa Claus hats, they were mistaken by police for a demonstration of the bonnets rouges, and they quickly intervened.